jembi/JeMPI/documentation/ui-user-guide.md

 **Machine Learning Configuration**

-Select one of the options below in order to configure machine learning:
+Select one of the options below to configure machine learning:
 1. Send to the linker and use the current M & U values
 2. Send to the EM task to compute new M & U values